 The format string should be enclosed in single quotes, as in this example: '$#,###.00'.

 Constructing the format string

 The format string can contain:

-Please read the Template Guide for the full list of formatting options including display numbers/money using the convetions from different geographic locales.
+Please read the Template Guide for the full list of formatting options including displaying numbers/money using the conventions from different geographic locales.